2012 Women's British Open

-The 2012 Ricoh Women's British Open was held 13–16 September at Royal Liverpool Golf Club in Merseyside, England.
+The 2012 Women's British Open Ricoh was held 13–16 September at Royal Liverpool Golf Club in Merseyside, England.
 It was the 36th Women's British Open, and the 12th as a major championship on the LPGA Tour.
 It was scheduled later in the year due to the 2012 Summer Olympics in London.
 Jiyai Shin won her second Women's British Open, nine strokes ahead of runner-up Inbee Park.

 Weather was a factor, as the second round on Friday was halted before 8:30 a.m. due to high winds.
 The scores were thrown out and the round was restarted on Saturday, with the final two rounds played on Sunday.

 Exemptions and qualifying events

 The field for the tournament was 144, and golfers gained a place in three ways.
 Most players earn exemptions based on good past performances on the Ladies European Tour, the LPGA Tour and in previous major championships and top-ranked players in the Women's World Golf Rankings.
 The rest of the field earned entry by successfully competing in qualifying tournaments open to any professional female golfer or amateur with a low handicap.
 The final qualifying tournament was held at Caldy Golf Club just up the road from the famous links.

 There were 15 exemption categories for the 2012 Women's British Open.
 These are: